 Following a heated exchange of letters, it unfolded that an unscrupulous art dealer had doctored the EP for Evelyn Pickering into an EBJ and added a date for good measure.
 This can still be seen on the lower righthand side of the painting.

-For the first time in this tangled tale of art sales and forgery, the De Morgan Foundation lends drawings from its collection which helped prove the true author of the painting to the Russell-Cotes Art Gallery and Museum.
+For the first time in this tangled tale of art sales and forgery, the De Morgan Foundation lends three drawings from its collection which helped prove the true author of the painting to the Russell-Cotes Art Gallery and Museum.
 Letters from Wilhelmina Stirling regarding the picture from the Gallery’s archive will also be displayed in order to tell this remarkable story and commemorate the centenary of the death of Evelyn De Morgan.

 05th April 19 - 02nd February 20